Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the stable radius case

-then the process $(X_t)_{t\geq 0}$ defined by $X_t=\xi_t^n+Z_t^n$ has generator $(1+s_n)\Da$, where $\Da$ was shown in Lemma~\ref{lemma generator alpha-stable} to be the generator of a symmetric stable process.
-Using the strong Markov property and standard results on the growth of L\'evy processes, see e.g.~\cite{pruitt:1981}, we have for $\eta$ and $\delta>0$,
+for every $\phi\in C_0(\widehat{\R^d})$ and $x\in \widehat{\R^d}$.
+Then the process $(X_t)_{t\geq 0}$ defined by $X_t=\xi_t^n+Z_t^n$ has generator $(1+s_n)\Da$, where $\Da$ was shown in Lemma~\ref{lemma generator alpha-stable} to be the generator of a symmetric stable process (indeed, observe that the jump rates of $\xi^n$ and $Z^n$ depend only on the jump size $|y-x|$, hence the fact that the intensity measure of the jumps of $X$ is the sum of the intensity measures of $\xi^n$ and $Z^n$).
+Using the strong Markov property and standard results on the growth of L\'evy processes, see \emph{e.g.}~\cite{pruitt:1981}, we have for any $\eta, \delta>0$, and any stopping time $T_n$

-for a constant $C$ which is independent of $\eta$ and $\delta$.
+for a constant $C$ which is independent of $\eta,\delta$ and $T_n$.

 Since

 it remains to show that